Piripant/Lystem/README.md

 The LSystem generator is made to occupy as little memory as possible, so it can run on limited devices too.

+Contributions are welcome and at the start of `src/main.rs` you can find a TODO list.

 ## Usage
 You can build the project with `cargo`
 ```